Water filter - How to choose a drinking water filter?

 - Harmful compounds dissolved in water, etc.

-That is why the more water we drink every day, the more necessary a deep water filter is - especially in the city's central water supply network where network damage is common.
+That is why, the more water we drink daily, the more essential an in-depth water filter becomes - especially for urban central water supply networks where network damage is common.

 How to choose a drinking water filter - first steps

-When we ask the question - what is important when choosing a drinking water filter, it is first necessary to consider the following factors:
+When we ask the question - what is important when choosing a drinking water filter, first of all, it is necessary to consider the following factors:

 - Water source - central water supply network or well water;

-- Taste and smell of water - Chlorine, organic compounds and other factors that affect the taste of water;
+- Water taste and odor - chlorine, organic compounds, and other factors affecting the taste properties of water;

 - Water hardness and scale formation - high calcium and magnesium content, which causes scale in appliances and pipes;

-- Total dissolved solids (TDS) in water - the total amount of minerals that determine both the taste of water and its balance for the body.
+- Level of mineralization in water (TDS) - the total amount of minerals, which determines both the taste of water and its balance for the body.

-It is these indicators that determine which type of water filtration system will be most effective for a particular type of water.
+The type of water filtration system that will be most effective for specific water depends on these indicators.

 - Chlorine and its compounds;